Bryanna Ippolito worked with Alzheimer’s patients while in high school, and the experience changed her life.

 In recognition of the success of the project, the Office of Residence Life awarded Ippolito the 2018 Program of the Year award.

-After Ippolito graduates with her nutritional sciences degree in 2020, she plans on applying to either to the accelerated nursing program or the master of public health dietetics program.
+After Ippolito graduates with her nutritional science degree in 2020, she plans on applying to either to the accelerated nursing program or the master of public health dietetics program.

 In the meantime, she gained work experience over the summer as a diet technician in Winchester Hospital.